schollz/cowyodel/README.md

 ### Upload

-To share a document with another computer, you first upload it to a cowyo server.
-By default *cowyodel* uses cowyo.com, but [you can host your own cowyo server](https://github.com/schollz/cowyo) as well (see Advanced Usage).
+To share a file with another computer, you first upload it to a cowyo server.
+By default *cowyodel* uses [cowyo.com](https://cowyo.com), but [you can host your own cowyo server](https://github.com/schollz/cowyo) as well (see Advanced Usage).

 ```
 $ cowyodel upload README.md